jon-elofson/jon-tron/README.md

 ## How to Play

+You are the green line.
+Try to get your opponent to hit a wall before you do!
 ▲ ▼ ◀ ▶ Use the arrow keys to navigate your light cycle!
 Use SPACE to restart the game!